-Major US Fuel Marketer Protects its Brand Promise and Revenue Stream
+Major US Fuel Marketer Protects its Brand Promise and Revenue Stream:

-Four Current brand protection customers are in the top 10 largest oil companies in the world
+Four current brand protection customers are in the top 10 largest oil companies in the world

 Sole supplier of covert markers for market-leading, global racing fuel brand

-A major oil marketing company (OMC) acquired the retail operations of another fuel marketer which increased the company’s holdings to over 10,000 retail sites in the United States.
+A major oil company (OMC) and Authentix customer acquired the retail operations of another fuel marketer which increased the company’s holdings to over 10,000 retail sites in the United States.
 Following the acquisition, the risk of commingling and the compromised integrity of their combined fuel supply chain became a concern.
 There were also concerns about fuel terminals in the network running short of branded gasoline, opening the possibility for wholesalers to load unbranded fuel into trucks.

 Transparent enforcement of a more stringent supply chain has resulted in a level playing field, assuring standardization of quality levels across the wholesaler network.
 Protection of the supply chain has also resulted in increased revenues by reducing the substitution of non-branded products.